Ron Resch

 Ron Resch (Ronald Dale Resch) was an artist, computer scientist, and applied geometrist, known for his work involving folding paper, origami tessellations and 3D polyhedrons.

-Resch studied art at the University of Iowa receiving his Master of Fine Arts, and went on to become a professor of computer science at the University of Utah.
+Resch studied art at the University of Iowa receiving his Master of Fine Arts.
+Subsequently, he was a professor of architecture at the University of Illinois at Urbana-Champaign where he was affiliated with the Coordinated Science Laboratory.
+He went on to become a professor of computer science at the University of Utah.

 He famously designed the Vegreville egg, the first physical structure designed entirely with computer-aided geometric modeling software.